b-vitali/SRF_database/README.md

 1. Use a combination of `python` + `SQLite` to collect the data
 2. Use a `python` based UI to query, browse and visualize the data

-As of right now the data can be inserted in few different ways

-The endgoal is an _automatic_ collection of all the info inside the `data` folder

 ## Use
+### Create database (if missing)
+The data (see structure below) is stored in the `data` folder.

-If data.db is missing or outdated run `python collect_database.py`
+To generate the database run `python collect_database.py`

+### Streamlit
+The streamlit interface to query, plot and create add new data can be run online via a streamlit.app or locally running it in the browser

-To open the browsing UI run `streamlit run app.py`
+To open the browsing UI run `streamlit run SRF_database.py`

 > [!IMPORTANT]
 >
 > This second command will depend on the UI design
 >
 > Currently `sltreamlit` is being used but this might change

+Refer to the [streamlit_README.md](utils/streamlit_README.md) for more details on the user interface.

+### Add new data/results
+The streamlit UI has a dedicated page to add new data

+After filling the info, a zip is downloaded: **Un-zip** it and to place it in `data`

+At this point is sufficent to run `python collect_database.py`

 ## Requirements
 In addition to a working `python` installation (`sqlite3` should be in `python3`), you will need